Overview

 Graduated Cum Laude May 2003

-Journalism Program, May 2003
+Brandeis Journalism Program completed May 2003

 Faculty nominated Undergraduate Departmental Representative in Fine Arts